archfrog/KioskForge/FAQ.md

 ### I am unable to connect to my Wi-Fi network?
 This is most likely because you have misspelled the Wi-Fi network name or are using a wrong password.
 Please notice that both are *case sensitive* so that `Test WiFi` is different from `Test WIFI`.
 You need to spell both precisely as given to you.

 A tip is to try to create a new connection with your phone to see if that works.
-Most likely, it will fail too.
+If either the Wi-Fi network name or the password is incorrect, it will fail too.

 ### How much space does KioskForge take up on the kiosk machine?
 As of this writing, less than half a megabyte.
 This is negible and should not cause any concern on your part.